Kadika38/J2J/planning.md

     find next "
         mark that spot

-    this.keys.add(string from marker1 to marker 2, uninclusive)
+    this.keys.add(string from marker1 to marker 2, noninclusive)
 }

 private addValFrom(string s) {
-    find second "
-    find : after that
-    discover data type:
+    find first : not within a string discover data type:
         options are string, int, boolean, array, object if first char is "